 Any photography oriented format would fail without adoption from camera makers, i.e. we should work with what we have today.

-Building web-platform of raw processing can make it ubiquitous for whole photography market, not just pro and amateur segments.
+Building web-platform for raw processing can make it ubiquitous in the whole photography market, not just pro and amateur segments.